 In her double-stranded career, Holly has straddled the fields of both education and writing for almost twenty years.
 As a poetry and therapeutic writing educator she draws on experience from both of these areas.

-After rebuilding her life after leaving a sexually abusive and coercively controlling relationship, Holly decided to fuse her background in education and facilitation with her writing experience, her personal background and her passion for making a difference.
+Holly decided to fuse her background in education and facilitation with her writing experience, her personal background and her passion for making a difference.
 In 2017, she founded The Word Association CIC, a company devoted to providing therapeutic writing courses, poetry workshops, bibliotherapy and publishing opportunities to marginalised and vulnerable groups.
-The fruits of each course of workshops are often published anthologies of work, as well as a live event where participants read and perform their work.
+The fruits of each course of workshops are often published anthologies of work, as well as live events where participants read and perform their work.
 In the most vulnerable groups these events are not open to the public, but serve as a safe celebration for the participants.
 Past participants have spoken about how their engagement with a TWA course has led to vastly improved levels of confidence and self esteem, as well as combatting social isolation and helping them to find healthy outlets to process mental trauma and find release.
 The benefits also include an increased self and interpersonal awareness, increased sense of validation in voicing one’s truth and enhanced ability to capture and reframe significant life stories.